freerobby/skycrank-gearbox/README.md

 across the first show stopper bug (unable to build the cluster) I should have cut my losses and moved on.

+I also think I under-estimated the time it would take to come up to speed with using chef in a chef-server environment.
+Building servers with chef-solo, which is where all my chef experience currently lies, vastly simplifies the developer surface area for working with chef, at the expense of some really awesome features.

+I had been relying on the chef-metal approach with its local mode chef-zero compatability to allow me to deliver a solution in a very constrained period of time, and as stated above, that didn't pan out.